Youths’ Online Political Participation in Ethiopia; A Study of Students’ Facebook Usage in Some Selected Public Universities

 Dalton, R. J. (2008).
 Citizenship norms and the expansion of political participation.
 Political Studies, 56(1), 76–98.

 Gong, R. (2011).
 Internet politics and state media control: Candidate weblogs in Malaysia.
 Sociological Perspectives, 54 (3), 307-328.
 SAGE publications.

 Israel, D. Glenn.
 (1992).
 Determining sample size.
 University of Florida.
 PEOD.

 Ketemaw M. (2017).
 The status of political parties in using social media for electoral campaigns in the 2015 general election of Ethiopia.
-International Journal of Political Science and International Relations, 11(10), 284-300.
+African Journal of Political Science and International Relations, 11(10), 284-300.

 Lamprianou, L. (2013).
 Political participation research: A critical assessment.
 In Demetrio (ed.)
 “Democracy in Transition”.
 Springer-Verlag.

 Li, Y. and Marsh, D. (2008).
 New forms of political participation: searching for expert citizens and everyday makers.
 British Journal of Political Science, 38 (2), 247-272.
 Cambridge University Press.

 Meesuwan, S. 2016.
 The effect of Internet use on political participation: Could the Internet increase political participation in Thailand?
 International Journal of Asia Pacific Studies 12 (2): 57–82

 Rienhard, C. & Dervin, B. (2009).
 Media uses and gratifications.
 In Eadie, W (Ed.).
 21st Century Communication: A Handbook (pp. 1-25).